 What to Do If the Negligent Driver Flees the Scene

-Unfortunately, motorcycle crashes are often hit and runs.
+Unfortunately, motorcycle crashes are often hit-and-run.
 A motorist might be intoxicated, have outstanding tickets, or have a warrant out for their arrest.
 Whatever the reason, a driver who flees the scene is still liable, so it's vital to do what you can to protect your rights and locate them.
 Here are a few tips to get started right away:

 - Try to get the make, model, and license plate of the vehicle that struck you.

-- Call police to the scene and obtain a copy of the police report.
+- Call the police at the scene and obtain a copy of the police report.
 They may be able to identify the driver as part of their crash investigation.

 - Seek out any witnesses to the accident and get their contact information.

 - Secure surveillance footage from nearby businesses that may have recorded your accident as it happened.
 You must act quickly to get it before it's recorded over, which usually happens every 15–30 days.

-- Hire an experienced motorcycle accident lawyer as soon as possible.
+- Hire an experienced motorcycle accident attorney as soon as possible.
 They can help you find the at-fault driver, file your claim with their insurance company, and fight for the compensation you deserve.

 Contact a San Diego Motorcycle Accident Attorney

 If you or a family member was injured in a motorcycle accident in San Diego or Southern California, my knowledgeable legal team and I can help you hold the negligent driver accountable for their actions.
-Start a live chat or call my San Diego motorcycle accident lawyer to schedule a free consultation so we can discuss your options for recovery.
+Start a live chat or call my San Diego motorcycle accident lawyer to schedule a free consultation to discuss your recovery options.